 States That Already Have ICWA-like Laws

-Eleven states already had local laws in place prior to Brackeen v.
-Haaland being heard at the Supreme Court: Alaska, California, Oregon, Washington, Iowa, Minnesota, Michigan, Nebraska, New Mexico, Wisconsin and Oklahoma.
+Ten states already had local laws in place prior to Brackeen v.
+Haaland being heard at the Supreme Court: California, Oregon, Washington, Iowa, Minnesota, Michigan, Nebraska, New Mexico, Wisconsin and Oklahoma.
+Minnesota also strengthened protections in a recent update to its 38-year-old Indian Family Preservation Act.
+While Alaska did not pass an ICWA-like law, it has codified a state-tribal compact in law.

-With Colorado joining that list in May, 12 states now have state-level ICWA laws shielding Indigenous children and families from unnecessary separation.
+With Colorado, Maine, Montana, Nevada, North Dakota and Wyoming signing laws so far this year, 16 states now have laws shielding Indigenous children and families from unnecessary separation.

 At least eight of those states’ laws go beyond the federal standard by requiring courts to notify tribes in voluntary proceedings, such as private adoptions.
 Another addition in many state ICWA plans is more stringent standards for who can serve as a “qualified expert witness,” requiring that, when possible, those experts have specific knowledge or personal experience of the child’s tribe.